Co-Founder, Senior Science Advisor - Young Scientists Tanzania

 He also developed the innovative secondary school outreach programme for East African researchers while on their training courses at Maynooth University.
 This programme exposed the researcher to Science for Development and the Young Scientist model in Ireland.

-Since 2011, Joseph is the YST Director and Senior Advisor.
+Since 2011, Joseph is the Co-Founder of YST and Senior Advisor.

 Dr. Gozibert Kamugisha